-Paper is something we are very familiar with, and let's be real, many of us already know how it tastes—whether it was by accident or on purpose.
-But you've probably still wondered at some point if paper is actually edible.
+Paper is something we are very familiar with, and let’s be real, many of us already know how it tastes—whether it was by accident or on purpose.
+But you’ve probably still wondered at some point, is paper edible?

 Eating small amounts of paper is generally harmless, but it is better to avoid it, especially if it has ink on it.
 Paper has little to no nutritional value and is indigestible by the human body.